 Our uniform identifies our students, and instils a sense of pride and belonging in the school.
-All students must wear their uniform when attending school or participating in any school-related events.

 Our unique batik-patterned uniform was designed with input from students and parents, and features a gecko and orchids to represent our host country, Indonesia.
 Practical, smart and value for money, it is specifically designed for the hot Indonesian climate.
 School uniforms place all students on an equal footing in terms of appearance and encourages a strong sense of pride and community.